unifiedjs/unified-args/readme.md

 Configuration for the parser and compiler of the processor.
 Can be set from [configuration files][config-file].

-The given settings are [JSON5][], with one exceptions: surrounding braces must not be used: `"foo": 1, "bar": "baz"` is valid
+The given settings are [JSON5][], with one exception: surrounding braces must not be used: `"foo": 1, "bar": "baz"` is valid

 *   **Default**: none